gendx/android-rust-library/README.md

 - `tools/flamedisk`: small Rust tool to generate an input suitable for `flamegraph.pl`,
 - `scripts/flamedisk.sh`: driver script to generate the flame graph.

+### Running unit tests and benchmarks on an Android device

+This repository shows how to run Rust unit tests and benchmarks directly on an attached Android device (physical device via USB or emulator), without using a full Android application.
+The `android-runner.sh` script tells Cargo how to do that.

+Within the Docker container, you can run the following benchmarks:

+- `bench.sh`: demo application, located in `src/android-simd`,
+- `bench-haraka.sh`: my implementation of the Haraka hash function (https://github.com/gendx/haraka-rs),
+- `bench-horcrux.sh`: my implementation of Shamir's Secret Sharing (https://github.com/gendx/horcrux).